flash62au/WiTcontroller/README.md

   a) You must define the values the pot will send at each of 8 points - ``THROTTLE_POT_NOTCH_VALUES``.
 Note that you should avoid the value zero (0) for notch zero.
 Use at least 1 instead.

+    The example values above are useble for a 10k ohm pot but any value pot can be used.
+Just adjust the numbers.

   b) You must define what speed should be sent for each notch - ``THROTTLE_POT_NOTCH_SPEEDS``

   If you want a linear speed instead of notches: